daniel-ilett/blog/_drafts/2020-01-01-tut4-4-portal-momentum.md

 }
 ~~~

 Here is where we set the `inPortal` and `outPortal`, which are used in the `Warp` function.
-The `Physics.IgnoreCollision` method tells the physics engine to disregard collisions between any two colliders in the scene - here, we'll disable collision between the portalable object and the wall the portal is on.
+The `Physics.IgnoreCollision` method tells the physics engine to disregard collisions between any two colliders in the scene - here, we'll disable collision between the object and the wall the portal is on.
 This will allow the object to travel through the portal!
 We'll come back to `cloneObject` in a little while, and we're using `inPortalCount` to keep track of how many portals we're near.
 Instead of using a `bool`, counting is a failsafe in case we're ever nearby two portals at the same time so that we don't assume we exit all portals the moment `OnTriggerExit` is called between this object and only one portal.
 We'll only call code for exiting portals when `inPortalCount` reaches zero.

 We'll also need to re-enable collision when the object exits the portal's proximity trigger.
-In the ExitPortal method, which takes only the `wallCollider` as a parameter, we'll use `Physics.IgnoreCollision` between `wallCollider` and the object's collider along with the `false` flag, meaning collision will *not* be ignored any longer.
+In the `ExitPortal` method, which takes only the `wallCollider` as a parameter, we'll use `Physics.IgnoreCollision` between `wallCollider` and the object's collider along with the `false` flag, meaning collision will *not* be ignored any longer.

 ~~~csharp
 public void ExitPortal(Collider wallCollider)